 To ensure that students have a satisfactory command of public administration fundamentals before taking graduate-level courses, at least nine hours of undergraduate preparatory course work or their equivalent are required of all M.P.A. students.
 Students with an undergraduate major in public administration may be prepared to enroll immediately in graduate level courses.
 Students who do not have an undergraduate major in public administration are expected to complete the prerequisite preparatory courses.
 With permission of the dean, students can enroll in graduate-level courses in areas for which they have completed the prerequisites before completing all of the preparatory courses.

-Preparatory Courses (9 to 12 Hours)

-PADM 301 Introduction to Public Administration 3

-POLS 302 American National Government 3
+PADM 301 Introduction to Public Administration 3 POLS 302 American National Government 3 Three to six hours of statistics: MGMT610 Foundations of Managerial Statistics 3 and

-or

-POLS 320 Local Governmental Systems 3

-Three to six hours of statistics:

-MGMT610 Foundations of Managerial Statistics 3

-or

-STAT 361 Statistics for Management I

-and

-STAT 362 Statistics for Management II